 This item is available under the Attribution-NonCommercial-NoDerivs 3.0 Ireland.
 No item may be reproduced for commercial purposes.
 Please refer to the publisher's URL where this is made available, or to notes contained in the item itself.
 Other terms may apply.

 The following license files are associated with this item:

 Showing items related by title, author, creator and subject.

-Justice for Magdalenes Research follow-up submission to the UN Human Rights Committee in respect of Ireland O'Rourke, Maeve (Justice for Magdalenes Research, 2014-07)Ireland’s Magdalene Laundries were residential, commercial laundries housed in Catholic convents where between 1922i and 1996,ii well over 10,000iii women and girls, as young as nine, were incarcerated and forced into ...
+Justice for Magdalenes Research: Stakeholder submission to the United Nations Human Rights Council for the Universal Periodic Review of Ireland O'Rourke, Maeve (Justice for Magdalenes Research, 2016-04)Ireland’s Magdalene Laundries were residential, commercial laundries housed in Catholic convents where between 1922i and 1996,ii well over 10,000iii women and girls, as young as nine, were incarcerated and forced into ...